City of Gold Coast

 The City of Gold Coast is the local government area spanning the Gold Coast, Queensland, Australia, and surrounding areas.
-With a population of 606,774, it is the second most populous local government area in the State of Queensland (City of Brisbane being the largest).
+It is on the central eastern coast of Australia adjoining the Pacific Ocean.
+With a population of 606,774, it is the second most populous local government area in the state of Queensland (Brisbane being the largest).
 Its council maintains a staff of over 2,500.
-It was established in 1948, but has existed in its present form since 2008.
-It is on the border with New South Wales with the Tweed Shire to the south in New South Wales.
+The council was established in 1948, and has existed in its present form since 2008.
+The City of Gold Coast borders New South Wales and Tweed Shire to the south, Scenic Rim to the west, and Logan and Redland to the northwest and north, respectively.